FabricExtras/StructurePoolAPI/README.md

 To see how the API is used, check out the [example mod](src/testmod/java/net/testmod/TestMod.java).

 Additionally, a config type is included in the API package, which can be read/written using JSON format.
-So you can expose the injection parameters a config file for players.
+So you can expose the injection parameters as a config file for players.